tree-sitter/tree-sitter/docs/section-4-syntax-highlighting.md

 * `@local.reference` - indicates that a syntax node contains the *name* which *may* refer to an earlier definition within some enclosing scope.

 When highlighting a file, Tree-sitter will keep track of the set of scopes that contains any given position, and the set of definitions within each scope.
 When processing a syntax node that is captured as a `local.reference`, Tree-sitter will try to find a definition for a name that that matches the node's text.
 If it finds a match, Tree-sitter will ensure that the *reference* and the *definition* are colored the same.

+The information produced by this query can also be *used* by the highlights query.
+You can *disable* a pattern for nodes which have been identified as local variables by adding the predicate `(is-not? local)` to the pattern.
+This is used in the example below:

 #### Example Input